legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ## Use the JupyterHub Server

-Open your browser and and visit `your_host_ip:8000` where `your_host_ip` is the URL/ip address of your server.
+1. Open your browser and and visit `your_host_ip:8000` where `your_host_ip` is the URL/ip address of your server.

-You will be asked for user name (by default your user name on the host) and password (by default your user name on the host and might want to change it for security reasons).
+2. Login to the JupyterHub server using your user name (by default your user name on the host machine) and password (by default your user name on the host machine).

-You can of course change your user password later using the command `passwd` in the container.
+3. It is strongly suggested (for security reasons) that you change your password (using the command `passwd`) in the container.

+4. Enjoy JupyterLab notebook!

 ## Add a New User to the JupyterHub Server